roberthenderson/nft-grid/README.md

 2. Virtualize the grid to improve performance
    - I used [`react-virtuoso`](https://virtuoso.dev/) for virtualization.
 In `./components/NftGrid`, you'll see it's consumed.
 I chose `react-virtuoso` because it has both virtualization and infinite loading support.
    - For infinite loading, I am using `react-query`.
 The `useInfiniteQuery` hook allows me to pass a data fetch method (I used `fetch`) that is called whenever the user scrolls to the end of the grid and increments the API's `offset` parameter to fetch the next set of results.
 You can see the implementation in `./hooks/useMeNfts`, and it's consumed in `./components/NftGrid`.
-   - I used `react-query` rather than simply calling the API and concatenating subsequent responses to previous ones because it gives me free caching, and other performance optimizations for free.
-It also allows me to easily retry failures easily.
+   - I used `react-query` rather than simply calling the API and concatenating subsequent responses to previous ones because it gives me caching, and other performance optimizations for free.
+It also allows me to easily retry failures.
 3. Add a search bar that filter NFTs on client side, only the nfts match the search string should show up
+   - The search filters the grid of NFTs based on the NFT `title`.
+Since they are all named `Okay Bears #`, you're basically doing a number search.
    - The search is made up of a component (`./components/TopSearch`), and [Recoil](https://recoiljs.org/) state.
 I like Recoil because it's simple shared global state which fits my needs for powering a simple search.
    - Since the `TopSearch` component sets the search term, but the `NftGrid` components ends up rendering the filtered NFTs, Recoil fits the bill.
 4. Retry on api failure since it’s public faced and have rate limit